 4) It is not mateable with Anderson PowerPoles, so there is no possibility of accidentally plugging a PV panel directly into a load.
 This is critical, many PV panels when fully insolated will output over 20 V, potentially damaging ham rigs!

 In addition I mounted a dual PowerPole jack and dual 5 V USB convenience outlet for powering and charging 5V devices.
 I mounted the Bioenno MPPT charger on the outside of the case, since it has a heatsink and I didn’t want the unit to overheat.
-Once all the components were installed there was enough space to store the 120V Bioenno charger which was very convenient.
+Once all the components were installed there was enough space to store the 120V Bioenno charger in the case which was very convenient.

 I was intent on making sure this system was absolutely RF quiet.
 What I have learned as a ham and power supply designer is much of what is thought of as radiated RFI from a device is actually due to common-mode currents.
 These are most likely to appear due to antenna imbalances, and this can happen with end-fed antenna systems such as those used when portable.
 In order to break any potential common-mode current paths I installed some large Fair-Rite mix 31 Snap-It cores on the PV and load wires.